-This will be an open world adventure like previous Far Cry titles.
-It also looks like vehicles will feature heavily, ranging from trucks and sports cars to gun-equipped planes and boats.
-Not only will vehicles be needed to traverse the terrain of Montana, it appears you'll be engaging in gun battles from all of these vehicles too.
+This will be an open world adventure like previous Far Cry titles with a range of vehicles you can use to explore, ranging from trucks and sports cars to gun-equipped planes and boats.

 According to Ubisoft, vehicles and weapons will be customizable (more than they've been in any previous Far Cry game) so it'll be interesting to see what we'll be able to do with them.

-It seems that each of these characters has their own back story and motivations so it's likely that the player will have to interact with them and form relationships to convince them to help rather than have immediate access to them.
+Each of these recruitable characters has their own back story and motivations so the player will have to interact with them and form relationships to convince them to help rather than have immediate access to them.

 Once they're on your side, you'll be able select these companions to join you in the game world.
 Each of them has a distinct skill to offer and it's up to you to decide which one compliments your play style most.